 Composite, read non-aluminum, is what the material for the fuselage, wings, including the canard out front will be used.
-Advantages are with weight and aerodymamic (read fuel economy, performance) design.
+The advantages are with weight and aerodynamics (read fuel economy, performance) design.

-Carl went through 56 design iterations to arrive at the Transitions shape.
-“Kinda what I thought it would be.” noted Carl.
+Carl went through 56 design iterations to arrive at the Transition shape.
+“Kinda what I thought it would be,” noted Carl.

 The Transition will have rudder pedals for traditional slip crosswind landing techniques.
 Carl has landed the flight model in a simulated 15kt crosswind.
 1500 foot takeoff run and grass strip capability will permit the Transition to land at one airfield, drive to another and takeoff.

 “One the other most fun things for me to do is to come in on a hard slip & I wouldn’t want to give that up.”
 Carl enthusiastically noted.